Get ready for government coronavirus support ending

 When does the Coronavirus Large Business Interruption Scheme end?

-Introduced to help larger businesses who were ineligible for a CBILS loan, the Coronavirus Large Business Interruption Loan Scheme (CLBILS) was due to end on September 30, 2020, but the deadline for applications has been extended until November 30, 2020.
+Introduced to help larger businesses who were ineligible for a CBILS loan, the Coronavirus Large Business Interruption Loan Scheme (CLBILS) ended on March 31, 2021.
+It was replaced by the Recovery Loan Scheme on April 6, 2021, which will be available for loans between £25,000 to £10 million.

 How much money has been spent on the Coronavirus Large Business Interruption Loan Scheme (CLBILS)?

 CLBILS offered eligible businesses the opportunity to access loans and other kinds of finance up to £200 million.
-As of August 2, there have been 887 CLBILS applications, 482 of which have been approved at a cost of £3.27 billion.
+As of May 31, 2021, there had been 1,152 applications, 753 of which were approved, at a cost of £5.56 billion.

 When does the Bounce Back Loan (BBL) scheme end?